 (3) The Chief Officer may, by written notice, require an applicant to give to the Chief Officer any additional information necessary for a proper consideration of the application.

+(4) An applicant who does not obey such a request within 21 days after the date on which it is made, or any longer period permitted by the Chief Officer, is to be taken to have withdrawn the application and is entitled to a refund of the fee.

+[Regulation 194 amended in Gazette 22 Jun 2010 p.
+2737.]

 195. Form of approvals

 An approval must be in writing.